devlaming/mgreml/README.md

 | Some pheno 109 | 0.055 | 0.016 |
 | Some pheno 110 | 0.159 | 0.017 |

-The reasons this bias persists is that more fixed-effect covariates are at play than just the intercept.
+The reason that this bias persists is that more fixed-effect covariates are at play than just the intercept.
 The file `./tutorial/covar.txt` contains the other covariates that affect the traits of interest.
 So we need to use the `--covar` option to specify these additional fixed-effect covariates.
 This boils down to the following `mgreml` command:

 ```
 python ./mgreml.py --grm ./tutorial/data --pheno ./tutorial/pheno.txt \
                    --covar ./tutorial/covar.txt --out ./tutorial/covs
 ```

 :warning: As with the phenotypic data, the actual data on the covariates may also only be numerical.
-E.g., values such as `female` and `male` are not permitted as values of covariates.
+E.g. values such as `female` and `male` are not permitted as values of covariates.
 Instead, please use values such as `1` and `0`.

-Please notice that the labels of the covariates (i.e., in the header row) do **not** need to be numerical, of course.
+Please notice that the labels of the covariates (i.e. in the header row) do **not** need to be numerical, of course.
+Also, missing values can be encoded non-numerically (e.g. as `NA` or `NaN`), see [Missing data and unbalancedness](#missing-data-and-unbalancedness) for more details.

 Notice that analyses including covariates are computationally slightly more demanding.
 E.g. in this case we have 10 covariates (i.e. the intercept + 9 additional covariates in `./tutorial/covar.txt`), each of which is allowed to have a different effect on each trait.
 As we have 10 traits, this means we have 100 fixed effects in total, which our model needs to take into account.